httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A recipient MAY ignore any or all of the content-digests in a Content-Digest field.
-This allows the recipient to choose which digest-algorithm(s) to use for validation instead of verifying every received representation-data-digest.
+This allows the recipient to choose which digest-algorithm(s) to use for validation instead of verifying every received content-digest.

 A sender MAY send a content-digest using a digest-algorithm without knowing whether the recipient supports the digest-algorithm, or even knowing